Why Use a Humidifier & How to Clean a Humidifier

 If you’re asking yourself, “Why use a humidifier anyways?”
 There are a number of positive benefits when it comes to raising the relative humidity in your space.

-First reason why to use a humidifier in your home is to improve the indoor climate.
+First reason why you should use a humidifier in your home is to improve the indoor climate.
 It can make your space feel more comfortable and help your skin and nasal passages.
 When your nasal passages are dry or cracked, they’re actually making your body more susceptible to viruses and illness.
 (STUDY)

 But one of the biggest reasons why we use a humidifier is due to contracting a respiratory illness such as a cold or flue.
 Especially in children, it can be near impossible to get a good night of restful sleep when your nasal passages are dry and stuffy.
 Using a humidifier can help ease symptoms and lessen the stuffiness, allowing kids and adults to breathe easy through the night.
 Afterall, the more sleep you get, the quicker your body can knock out the virus.